-- (2) Mr. Vaickus was appointed Chief Executive Officer on September 25, 2012. - (3) In connection with his appointment as Chief Executive Officer, Mr. Vaickus was awarded an option to purchase 2,000,000 shares of our common stock with an exercise price of \$0.117 per share, a five year vesting schedule (vesting in equal annual increments beginning on the first anniversary of the date of the grant) and a ten year term.
-The option was granted under the Company's 2011 Incentive Plan.
-Amount reflects the fair value of the option grant estimated on the date of grant using the Black-Scholes option pricing model. - (4) Represents a cash bonus paid to Mr. Murray.
+(3) In connection with his appointment as Chief Executive Officer in 2012, Mr. Vaickus was awarded an option to purchase 2,000,000 shares of our common stock with an exercise price of \$0.117 per share, a five year vesting schedule (vesting in equal annual increments beginning on the first anniversary of the date of the grant) and a ten year term.
+In 2013 Mr. Vaickus was awarded an option to purchase 2,000,000 shares of our common stock with an exercise price of \$0.19 per share, a five year vesting schedule (vesting in equal annual increments beginning on the first anniversary of the date of the grant) and a ten year term.
+The options were granted under the Company's 2011 Incentive Plan.
+Amount reflects the fair value of the option grant estimated on the date of grant using the Black-Scholes option pricing model.